actions-marketplace-validations/dtgreene_keyword-version-bump/README.md

 # External configuration file

-All of the configuration options besides the `search-target` can be configured through an external json file.
-Configuration options in the external file will over-ride any options configured through the workflow.
+All configuration options aside from the `search-target` can be configured through an external json file.
+Configuration options in the external file override any options provided through the workflow.

 ### example-bump-workflow.yml